provenance-io/docs/introduction/major-components.md

 #### Hybrid

 Financial transactions often consist of on-chain and side-chain parts.
 For financial transactions, for example, the confidential documents supporting the transaction can be referred to by reference in the on-chain transaction.
 Those references point at immutable and encrypted documents that are safely stored off-chain.
 As part of the transaction, those confidential documents can be securely and selectively shared between the business partners.
-Provenance Blockchain fully supports this hybrid model, which allows for more complex financial transactions to be conducted within the Provenance-ecosystem.
+Provenance Blockchain fully supports this hybrid model, which allows for more complex financial transactions to be conducted within the Provenance Blockchain-ecosystem.

 ## Provenance Blockchain Node